hamholla/earnIt/README.md

-# Earn It 🍺
+# ChamPain 🍺

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## What is it?

-A simple react project that utilizes the Strava API to fetch your latest activities and calculate the number of miller high lifes you've earned.
+A simple react project that utilizes the Strava API to fetch your latest activities and calculate the number of miller high lifes (the champagne of beer) you've earned.

 ## Why?